onurqnel/MyCSJourney/src/content/posts/Probability.md

 - Let event **A** be **getting Heads** on the coin flip.
 - Let event **B** be **rolling a 4** on the die.

-Since flipping the coin has no impact on the die roll and vice versa, A and B are independent.
+Since flipping the coin has no impact on the die roll and vice versa, A and B are independent The probability of both A and B occurring is:

-- $P(A) = 1/2$
-- $P(B) = 1/6$

-The probability of both A and B occurring is:

 $$
 P(A \cap B) = P(A) \cdot P(B) = \frac{1}{2} \cdot \frac{1}{6} = \frac{1}{12}